Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 Create a virtual machine (VM) that will be used as **jump host** in the tenant where you are planning to enable VPN deployment.

 .. note::
-   Each tenant in your cloud requires its own dedicated jump host.
+   Each tenant in your cloud should have its own dedicated jump host.

 The VM should meet the following minimum requirements: